Puteri Indonesia 2007

-Puteri Indonesia 2007 (sometimes called Miss Indonesia Universe 2007) is 12th edition of Puteri Indonesia beauty pageant.
+Puteri Indonesia 2007 (sometimes called Miss Indonesia Universe 2007) was 12th edition of Puteri Indonesia beauty pageant.
 It was held on 3 August 2007 in Jakarta Convention Center, Jakarta.

-The Host of the show is Ferdi Hasan and the First Runner Up of Puteri Indonesia 2004, Nadia Mulya.
-And Putri Raemawasti from East Java winning this contest and she elected to represent Indonesia to the Miss Universe 2008, Puteri Indonesia Lingkungan is Duma Riris Silalahi from North Sumatra and elected to Miss International 2008, Puteri Indonesia Pariwisata is Ika Fiyonda Putri from Jakarta and elected to Miss Tourism World 2008 (but canceled).
+The hosts of the show were Ferdi Hasan and the First Runner Up of Puteri Indonesia 2004, Nadia Mulya.
+Putri Raemawasti from East Java won the contest and represented Indonesia at the Miss Universe 2008.
+Puteri Indonesia Lingkungan is Duma Riris Silalahi from North Sumatra and elected to Miss International 2008, Puteri Indonesia Pariwisata is Ika Fiyonda Putri from Jakarta and elected to Miss Tourism World 2008 (but canceled).
 The final coronation night was graced by the reigning Miss Universe 2007, Riyo Mori of Japan.